hcoles/pitest-site/quickstart/maven.markdown

 mutated to the whole project tree, instead of mutating only the classes of the test suite module.

-PitMP is availabe in [Maven Central](https://search.maven.org), and source and documentation are available in [PitMP github](https://github.com/STAMP-project/pitmp-maven-plugin).
+PitMP is available in [Maven Central](https://search.maven.org), and source and documentation are available in [PitMP github](https://github.com/STAMP-project/pitmp-maven-plugin).

 ### Integrating pitest into pull requests